eliasdorneles/tictactoe-voc/README.md

     ./gradlew build vocBuild

-Install the app in an emulator (has to be already running) or device:
+Install and run the app in an emulator (has to be already running) or device:

-    ./gradlew installDebug
+    ./gradlew installDebug run